dominodatalab/domino-blueprints/advanced-credential-propagation/azure-ad-advanced-auth/README.md

 ![](./assets/Adv%20Azure%20Entra%20-%20Sc2.png)

-In this scenario, we want to force all deployed Applications in Domino to use a particular managed identity from Azure
+In this scenario, we want to force all deployed applications in Domino to use a particular managed identity from Azure

 ```yaml
 apiVersion: apps.dominodatalab.com/v1alpha1